Lanlokun/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10 |  Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.

+ Task 11 | Write a script that displays the result of BREATH to the power LOVE